We make The Deuce of Spades and MoonLight tents Versatility | TheTentLab

 The result is very good performance in all conditions.
 It sacrifices a little warmth when it's cold for a LOT of hot weather livability.
 Given the way the climate’s been acting, I also think a little more heat-worthiness may come in handy in the UK and EU in the future.

 It might bear mentioning that when I was designing the MoonLights, I was very much thinking about backpacking in places like UK’s Lake District, Scotland, and in Norway and Chile as much as places like Utah, the Colorado Rockies or the Sierra.
-They really are versatile tents.
+These are versatile tents.

 ML2 hero shot P1130096 1400